DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 <!-- {{< youtube id="SA6elc10ygA" title="Playtesting hype video" >}} -->

-**A quirky space roguelike about a bear in space.**
+**A quirky space roguelite about a bear in space.**

-_Rightfully, Beary Arms_ is an `interstellar`; `planning`; `shoot'em up` roguelike.
+_Rightfully, Beary Arms_ is an `interstellar`; `planning`; `shoot'em up` roguelite.
 Take control of Beary Arms, a space bear, and his comical arsenal of weapons to eliminate  his enemies.
 Plan his route carefully and manage his inventory to get Beary out alive.
 But bearware, even the smallest of missteps can lead to Beary's grizzly demise.

 # [Planning](#Planning)